The AP Interview: Korean leader cites North's serious threat

 Much of the nearly hourlong interview focused on North Korea, which carried out a record number of missile tests last year and just weeks ago violated South Korean airspace by flying drones across the border for the first time in five years.

-That incursion prompted the South to fire warning shots, scramble jets and fly its own surveillance equipment over the border.
+That incursion prompted the South to fire warning shots, scramble jets and fly its own drones over the border.

 Days later, North Korean leader Kim Jong Un began the new year by ordering the “exponential” expansion of his nuclear arsenal and the development of a more powerful intercontinental ballistic missile.